Lionel (given name)

 Lionel is a masculine given name which originated as a French diminutive of Léon.
-Both names are derived from the Latin word “leon,” meaning “lion”.
+Both names are derived from the Greek word “leon,” meaning “lion”.

 Usage

 The name has been in regular use since the Middle Ages.
 It was popularized in the Anglosphere by Sir Lionel, a character in Arthurian Legend.
 Edward III of England portrayed this character in Arthurian-themed tournaments and named his son, Lionel of Antwerp, Duke of Clarence, for Sir Lionel.
 The name was in occasional use by British nobility such as Lionel Sackville, 1st Duke of Dorset (1688–1765), and for literary characters, including Lionel Lincoln, titular character of American author James Fenimore Cooper’s 1825 novel.
 The name was less popular in the United States than in the United Kingdom during the mid-19th century due to the negative impressions Americans had of Cooper’s character, a British Army major who refuses to join the American side during the American Revolutionary War.

 The name Lionel later increased in use worldwide during the late 19th and early 20th centuries.
 American actor Lionel Barrymore increased attention to the name.
 The name had an upper class, aristocratic image in the United States that had greater appeal to African Americans than it did to White Americans.
 Lionel was a name more commonly used for black American boys than for American boys of other races during the mid-20th century.
 This was reinforced to some degree by the fame of American singer Lionel Richie.
 The name Lionel declined in use in the United States after 2002, but has again increased in use in the 2020s, particularly among Hispanic and Latino Americans families, due to the fame of Argentine footballer Lionel Messi.
 Lionel was among the 1,000 most popular names for American boys at different times between 1880 and 1998 and again between 2010 and 2023.
 In the United Kingdom, Lionel was among the top 100 names for boys until 1924.
 It has since declined in use for British boys.
 Lionel was among the top 100 names for boys in New Zealand between 1900 and 1935.
 It was among the 100 most popular names for boys in France between 1933 and 1988 and was among the top 500 names for French boys between 1900 and 2003.
 In Switzerland, the name has been among the 100 most popular names for boys since 2007.
 In French-speaking Quebec, Canada, Lionel has been among the 100 most popular names for boys since 2021.

 It may refer to one of the following persons: